Watering

 1. 1

-Feel the soil first, before doing anything else.
-A pot that's dry throughout just needs a deep, thorough watering with a full drain-through — Aglaonema's petioles typically snap back upright within 6 to 12 hours of that single watering.
+Feel the soil first, before doing anything else, checking at more than one depth rather than just the surface.
+A pot that's dry throughout simply needs a deep, thorough watering with a full drain-through — Aglaonema's petioles typically snap back upright within 6 to 12 hours of that single watering.

 2. 2

-A pot that's already moist or wet points somewhere else entirely: stop watering, unpot, and look at the roots.
-The root-rot page has the full recovery protocol if what you find there is dark and mushy rather than firm.
+A pot that's already moist or wet when the plant is drooping points somewhere else entirely: stop watering, unpot, and examine the roots directly.
+Consult the root-rot page's full recovery protocol if what you find there is dark and mushy rather than firm and pale.

 3. 3